 The Counseling Center staff remain actively engaged in supporting the mental health needs of K students during distance learning.
 Students experiencing mental health symptoms are encouraged to access professional support as follows:

 Students experiencing mental health symptoms may have access to video conference sessions with a therapist, if they are in the state of Michigan.
 Counseling Center hours are M-F 8-5.
 Please email Dr. Ferguson at email@example.com to schedule a teletherapy appointment.
 There are no session limits during fall quarter.

-Students who are out of state are encouraged to connect with local mental health resources, as the current law does not allow our therapists to provide teletherapy outside of their state of licensure.
-However, all students may have access to brief, temporary consultative support via video conference or phone to help transition to a local provider or to access emergency mental health services as needed.
-Please contact your therapist via email or email Dr. Ferguson at firstname.lastname@example.org to schedule a consultation.
+Students who are out of state are encouraged to connect with local mental health resources, as the current law does not allow our therapists to provide ongoing teletherapy outside of their state of licensure.
+However, all students have access to brief, temporary consultative support via videoconference or phone to assess mental health needs, provide recommendations, help transition to a local provider or to access emergency mental health services.
+Please contact your previous therapist via email or email Dr. Ferguson at firstname.lastname@example.org to schedule a consultation.